White-Whale-Defi-Platform/white-whale-core/README.md

 To build Migaloo´s smart contracts, you can run the rust workspace optimizer on the root folder of the project.
 Alternatively, you can run `scripts/build_release.sh` to build the project artifacts.

+## Testing

+To run the tests, run `cargo test`.
+You can also run `cargo tarpaulin -v` to get test code coverage.

 ## Contributing

 [Contributing Guide](./CONTRIBUTING.md)